benmai/link-minifier/README.md

 link-minifier
 =============

-A link minifier, like bit.ly, written in node.js
+A link minifier server, like bit.ly, written in node.js